commonsense/conceptnet-numberbatch/README.md

 code](https://github.com/commonsense/conceptnet5).

 [`mini.h5`][nbmini] is a compact, HDF5 version of the word vector data, with a smaller vocabulary and 8-bit precision.
-This is the default file loaded `conceptnet5.vectors`, and it powers the [ConceptNet relatedness API](https://github.com/commonsense/conceptnet5/wiki/API#looking-up-related-terms).
+This is the default file loaded by `conceptnet5.vectors`, and it powers the [ConceptNet relatedness API](https://github.com/commonsense/conceptnet5/wiki/API#looking-up-related-terms).

 We have included here the code necessary to convert text into ConceptNet URIs,